Louis Dupree (professor): Early life and careers

-During his career, Dupree also served as adviser to several governments, including those of West Germany, France, Denmark, Sweden, and Great Britain.
+During his career, Dupree also served as an adviser to several governments, including those of West Germany, France, Denmark, Sweden, and Great Britain.
 He consulted with the United States Department of State and the United Nations.
 As an affiliate of the American Universities Field Staff (AUFS), he was their expert on Afghanistan and Pakistan.

 He and his wife were often seen driving in a four-wheel-drive Land Rover truck in Afghan cities.
 After the April 1978 Saur Revolution in Afghanistan, Dupree was arrested and deported from the country.
 He moved back to the United States but often visited neighboring Pakistan to monitor the Soviet–Afghan War.
 He has worked with the mujahideen forces who were fighting the Soviet-backed government of Afghanistan.
-He spent time in Peshawar, Pakistan, along with his wife, assisting Afghan refugees.
+He spent time in Peshawar, Pakistan, assisting Afghan refugees along with his wife.
 He had previously stayed in Pakistan as a Fulbright Scholar and as an advisor on Afghan affairs to the US ambassador in Pakistan.

+For over fifty years, husband and wife Dr. Louis and Nancy Dupree photographed the changing times of Afghanistan.
+From the 1950s to the 2000s, the Duprees photographed Afghanistan through the peak of the cold war as well as documented cultural heritage, architecture, landscape and art.
+Funded by the Modern Endangered Archives Program at the UCLA Library, the Afghanistan Center at Kabul University digitized over 5000 images from the Dupree’s collection.
+This collection is available digitally through the UCLA library.